microsoft/Accera/docs/Tutorials/Optimized_MatMul.md

 plan.kernelize(unroll_indices=[jjj, iii, kkk], vectorize_indices=jjjj)
 ```

-Use the plan to add a callable function named `optimized_matmul_py` to a HAT package.
+Use the plan to add a function named `optimized_matmul_py` to a HAT package.
 ```python
 # Create a package and add a function to the package based on the plan
 package = acc.Package()